ibexa/documentation-developer/docs/ibexa_products/headless.md

 or if you're simply not ready yet to sell online,
 [[= product_name_headless =]] helps to build an exposition of your product catalog and your philosophy, an online presence to keep earlier customers interested and gather new ones.
+A feed to a phone app allowing to consult instruction manuals with mobility while using your products.
+It can be a structuring first step to test customer's adoption of your website, before increasing user experience with [[= product_name_exp =]], and finally becoming an online store with [[= product_name_com =]].

 ### Large network with multiple inputs and outputs

-Departments, subsidiaries, and even partners now produce content in the same repository.
+Departments, subsidiaries, and even partners now produce content in the same repository from the same collaborative workspace.
 Thanks to migration feature and PHP API, existing content has been imported from previous repositories.
-Fine-tuned user rights and workflows ensure that each collaborator can focus on their own tasks without the risk to disturb the content model or organization.
+Fine-tuned user rights and workflows ensure that each collaborator can focus on their own tasks without the risk to disturb the content model or content organization.
 Content is distributed on several websites and applications, some running on the [[= product_name_base =]] platform itself, some on third parties' servers, some as native mobile apps.
 Part of the content has multiple locations or is translated, and reused from place to place.
 While the Back Office offers to search into the whole repository, the front end apps have correctly circumscribed search capabilities.